Mirged/World-Days/README.md

 # World-Days
-Starting a project to create a sandbox game like Dwarf Fortress, C:DDA, Rimworld Full open source.
+Starting a project to create a sandbox game like Dwarf Fortress, C:DDA, Rimworld.

+Full open source.

+Release in 2023.